JohnWeese/bouncing-box-refactor/README.md

 This project will focus on "refactoring" an old project: Bouncing Box.

-Refactoring is the process of internally restructuring existing code without changing its external behavior
+> Refactoring is the process of internally restructuring existing code without changing its external behavior

 This project will focus on refactoring for 2 purposes: Separation of Concerns and Abstraction.

 ### Separation of Concerns Example

-The main principle of separation of concerns is: Every file/module/function should perform one task and one task only.
+The main principle of separation of concerns is

+> Every file/module/function should perform one task and one task only.

 Often, files/functions/modules serve to execute multiple sub-tasks.
 Consider the following function: